anuragambuja/data-engineering-dbt/README.md

 > ## Packages

 Macros can be exported to ***packages***, similarly to how classes and functions can be exported to libraries in other languages.
 Packages contain standalone dbt projects with models and macros that tackle a specific problem area.
+Fishtown Analytics maintains a site called hub.getdbt.com for sharing open-source packages that you can install in your project.
+Packages can also be imported directly from GitHub, GitLab, or another site or from a subfolder in your dbt project.

 When you add a package to your project, the package's models and macros become part of your own project.
 A list of useful packages can be found in the [dbt package hub](https://hub.getdbt.com/).